Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Soft doors / soft cab

-• Easier to remove or roll back on nice days.
+• Easy to remove or roll back on nice days

 Hard doors / hard cab

-• Best sealing and security; support wipers and defrost in a full hard cab.
+• Best sealing and security; supports wipers and defrost in a full hard cab

 Dust and Noise Fixes

 • Vent the front, close the rear.
-A vented or flip windshield + rear panel reduces vacuum dust and fogging.
+Vented/flip windshield + rear panel reduces vacuum dust and fogging

-• Threadlocker on final pass.
-A dab of medium-strength threadlocker keeps hardware honest on corrugations. ( Loctite Threadlocker Guide)
+• Threadlocker.
+A dab of medium-strength threadlocker helps on corrugations (Loctite Threadlocker Guide)

 Install Checklist